awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-datasync-locationfsxwindows.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `Subdirectory`  <a name="cfn-datasync-locationfsxwindows-subdirectory"></a>
-A subdirectory in the location’s path\.
+A subdirectory in the location's path\.
 This subdirectory in the Amazon FSx for Windows File Server file system is used to read data from the Amazon FSx for Windows File Server source location or write data to the FSx for Windows File Server destination\.
 *Required*: No
 *Type*: String
 *Maximum*: `4096`